 This month, I’m going to be reading this book by Father Michael Gaitley, who will be familiar to many Catholics.
-I’m excited about this book because it’s 33daysbased on the “Little Way” spirituality of St. Therese of Lisieux, a philosophy and way of living that appeals to (and challenges!) me more the older I get.
+I’m excited about this book because it’s based on the “Little Way” spirituality of St. Therese of Lisieux, a philosophy and way of living that appeals to (and challenges!) me more the older I get.
 Similarly, the message of divine mercy–that the Lord loves each and every one of us, no matter how dark we believe ourselves to be, and desires us to draw closer to him–also resonates with me.

 What’s on your nightstand?